XYCynthiaT/PraMachLearn/humanMovement.md

 ```

 Now, we get the cleaned training and testing data with 53 predictors and 38 of
 these predictors are highly correlated.
-Thus, we chose to preprocess with
-Principle Component Analysis.

 ## Data Slicing

 We split training data into training and testing subsets.
-70% training data are
+70% of training data are
 assigned to training subset.

 ```r